Street Work Permit Scheme consultation

 - there will be a fee for issuing a permit

 - approved permits will have clear conditions eg traffic management used, extent of diversions or limitations on working hours

 - conditions can be legally enforced and penalties issued if they are not met

 Have your say

-Before the scheme can be introduced, we want your views.
-We are mainly looking for feedback from companies who work on our roads and footpaths, but anyone is welcome to comment.
+Before the scheme can be introduced, we wanted your views.
+We were mainly looking for feedback from companies who work on our roads and footpaths, but anyone was welcome to comment.

 What happens next

 All feedback will be used to develop the final scheme which will be taken for sign off to our Cabinet.

 We will then put a team together to confirm how our scheme will be operated and managed.